pusher/channels-curriculum-task/README.md

 ```
 This imports the Pusher Channels Javascript library, pusher-js.

-Next, add the following code below the comment says ”Add Pusher connection code here” (around line 15).
+Next, add the following code below the comment that says ”Add Pusher connection code here” (around line 15).
 This creates a new instance of the library and opens a websocket connection to Pusher.
 You should replace the `xxxxx` values with your app key and cluster, which you can find on the dashboard.
 ```js
 var pusher = new Pusher('xxxxx', {
     cluster: 'xxxxx',